Remote Education

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

-If a child is self-isolating but the majority of their peer group remains in school, home learning will be provided either through Teams/ Tapestry, via email or within a paper pack.
+If a child is self-isolating but the majority of their peer group remains in school, home learning will be provided either through Teams/ SeeSaw, via email or within a paper pack.
 The class teacher will liaise with the families to choose the most appropriate for the child.
 We will endeavour to ensure that this learning mirrors the learning that is taking place in school.
 This learning will include Maths, English and subjects from the Wider Curriculum.
 Teachers or a member of staff from school will keep in contact with the child throughout the isolation via either telephone or email to provide support and offer feedback.
 Learning can be returned to school when the child then attends school again.

 Our Values...